pnp/cli-microsoft365/docs/docs/cmd/pp/solution/solution-publisher-add.md

 # pp solution publisher add

-Adds a specified publisher in a given environment.
+Adds a specified publisher in a given environment

 ## Usage